objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 </p>

 In `Maven` all phases and goals are executed strictly in order, linearly.
-But in `Maven` there is no build-time caching as such.
+`Maven` uses added extensions from Gradle for caching.
 `Maven` suggests rebuilding only changed project modules to speed up the build process.

 ### Gradle
 But unlike `Maven`, [Gradle](https://gradle.org) builds projects using a task graph - [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), in which some tasks can be executed synchronously.
-To speed up project builds, `Gradle` employs incremental builds [Incremental build](https://docs.gradle.org/current/userguide/incremental_build.html#sec:how_does_it_work).
+To speed up project builds, `Gradle` employs [Incremental build](https://docs.gradle.org/current/userguide/incremental_build.html#sec:how_does_it_work).
 For an incremental build to work, the tasks used to build the project must have specified source and output files.